 Under the Action Alternative, there would be no direct impacts to surface water features within the substation project site as none are present.
 Construction activities would involve ground disturbance resulting in the potential for increased erosion and sediment release, which may temporarily affect local surface water via stormwater runoff.
-Likewise, as previously described in the original EA (TVA 2016), soil disturbances associated with ROW clearing and site grading for structures, access roads, or other construction, maintenance, and operation activities can potentially result in adverse water quality impacts.
+Likewise, as previously described in the 2016 EA (TVA 2016), soil disturbances associated with ROW clearing and site grading for structures, access roads, or other construction, maintenance, and operation activities can potentially result in adverse water quality impacts.
 Soil erosion and sedimentation can clog small streams and threaten aquatic life.
 Removal of the tree canopy along stream crossings can increase water temperatures, algal growth, and dissolved oxygen depletion, and cause adverse impacts to aquatic biota.
 Improper use of herbicides to control vegetation could result in runoff to streams and subsequent aquatic impacts.
+Vegetation would be managed as outlined in TVA's Transmission System Vegetation Management PEIS (TVA 2019b) and according to TVA's Transmission Environmental Protection Procedures Right-of-Way Vegetation Management Guidelines (see Appendix E).